vernak2539/words-byvernacchia/src/content/blog/a-new-blog-why.md

 -   Xstate
 -   Vanilla extract css
 -   DynamoDB data modelling (not fe, but interesting to me and my role)
--   Different ways to do search on static sites

 They are also in no order!